 The practice of Christianity (both Catholicism and Protestantism) worldwide is a great illustration of the inevitable differences in human behavior across ethnic and genetic lines.
 Even in Europe alone, Christianity is very different depending on where you are.
 The Germanic people developed a fundamentalist, utilitarian view of the doctrine.
 The Nordics were similarly utilitarian, but incorporated more folkish beliefs, as their peoples' native beliefs were preserved for much longer.
 The Celtics and Gaelics in the British Isles are more superstitious and inclined to folk magic syncretized with their Christian beliefs.
 In the Mediterranean region, which saw the longest rule under Rome, Roman Catholic orthodoxy is still the reigning Christian ideology.

-My own ancestry is European, primarily British (through the Normans) and Germanic.
+My own ancestry is European, primarily Germanic, Celtic, and British (through the Normans).
 I think it's important to note this, because I think it's pretty evident that my bloodline is part of what makes me who I am, and influences how I perceive the metaphysical and spiritual components of human existence.
 I'm more utilitarian and less superstitious when it comes to magic.
 To me, understanding the flow of the universe and our planet is more important than adhering to a prescribed set of instructions that, if not followed to the letter, will result in failure (or worse, catastrophe).
 Understanding what we can control, and releasing what we can't, is central to my beliefs and practices.